Skip to main content

 Remarks

-This function is equivalent to function EventEmitter.on for even type lowerBound.
+This function is equivalent to function EventEmitter.on for event type lowerBound.
 The registered listener function is called for every lower bound update issued by the solver, the lower bound is passed via LowerBoundEvent parameter to the function.

 Overrides